bitrix24/b24restdocs/api-reference/disk/folder/disk-folder-delete-tree.md

 >
 > Who can execute the method: any user

-The method `disk.folder.deletetree` permanently deletes a folder and all its child elements.
+The method `disk.folder.deletetree` permanently deletes a folder and all its subitems.

 ## Parameters